How to knit: what you ought to know before you start

 The following photos and their captions explain how to make a stitch and keep the tension constant in the traditional way of knitting.
 For ease of explanation, they start with a few rows of knitting already completed and with a stitch about to be made mid-row.

 Repeat the operation for the next stitch and so on.

 At the end of the row, all the knitting will be on the right-hand needle.
 So now, looking at what you are doing, turn the knitting round so that what was the right-hand needle becomes the left-hand one and continue as before.

 This simple stitch is called a stocking stitch, but the procedures for not letting go of the needles mid-row and maintaining tension is valid whatever the type of stitch.

 More complex knitting

-Irrespective of what the pattern may be, what matters is that you still hold the yarn the same way and grip the right-hand needle through the knitting, not letting go of it until the end of a row, i.e. continuing to work by feel.
+More complex stitches are a matter of how the yarn is wound round the needle and how the stitches of the previous row are treated for each new stitch.
+Knitting patterns which are widely available explain the various effects which can be achieved.
+Irrespective of the pattern, what matters is that you should still hold the yarn as described and grip the right-hand needle through the knitting, not letting go of it until the end of a row, i.e. continuing to work by feel.

 Casting on and casting off

 In order to practise what is on this page you need to get some stitches onto the needles.
 This is called casting on.
 If you can, get someone else to do this for you at first so that you can go immediately into practising some knitting holding the needles the traditional way.